theplanetbrief.com /carbon/prices/

 EU ETS (European Union Emissions Trading System) allowances Regulated allowances used by covered European emitters under cap-and-trade.
 Power, industry, aviation, analysts and compliance teams.
 EU ETS explained

 UK ETS allowances Regulated UK carbon allowances used by covered UK installations and sectors.
 UK compliance teams, industrial firms and policy watchers.
-EU ETS vs UK ETS
+UK ETS explained and EU ETS vs UK ETS

 CORSIA eligible units Carbon units that may be eligible for aviation compliance under ICAO (International Civil Aviation Organization) rules.
 Airlines, brokers, project developers and aviation market analysts.
 CORSIA credit prices

-Internal carbon prices Prices companies use internally for budgets, investment appraisal or shadow pricing.
+Internal carbon prices Prices companies use internally for budgets, investment appraisal, procurement or shadow pricing.
 Finance, sustainability, procurement and strategy teams.
-Business offsetting guide
+Internal carbon pricing explained

 Why there is no single carbon price

 Carbon pricing is a family of markets and policy tools.
-The EU ETS price is created by a regulated cap on emissions and allowance supply.
+The European Union Emissions Trading System (EU ETS) price is created by a regulated cap on emissions and allowance supply.
+The European Union Emissions Trading System 2 (EU ETS2) price will apply to a separate fuel-supplier system for buildings, road transport and additional sectors.
 A voluntary carbon credit price is shaped by project type, standard, vintage, buyer trust and the claim a buyer wants to make.
-A CORSIA eligible unit price is shaped by aviation-specific eligibility rules and demand from airlines.
+A Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) eligible unit price is shaped by aviation-specific eligibility rules and demand from airlines.

 This is why headline comparisons can mislead.
 A cheap voluntary credit may not be low-quality, but low price should trigger more due diligence.
 A high-priced engineered removal may offer durability, but it may not suit every buyer or budget.
 A regulated allowance price can be useful context, but it is not a replacement for a voluntary credit price.